-$\underline{ \mbox{Your complaint will NOT be served on the defendants until it has been screened by the Court.}$
+Your complaint will NOT be served on the defendants until it has been screened by the Court.

-Many pro se plaintiffs want to know how long it will take for the Court to screen their complaints.
+Many pro se prisoners want to know how long it will take for the Court to screen their complaints.
 There is no set amount of time.
 The Court tries to review complaints in a timely manner.
 However, you must remember that the judges have hundreds of cases assigned to them each year.
 Do not be alarmed if you do not hear from the Court immediately after filing your complaint.
-You can always call or write the Clerk's Office to check on the status of your case.
+You can always write the Clerk's Office to check on the status of your case.

 After the Court has screened your complaint, the Court will issue an order.
 The order will inform you if any of your claims were dismissed, and if so, why.
+The order will also inform you if any of your claims were allowed to proceed for further development.

 If all of your claims are dismissed at the screening stage, then your complaint will not be served on defendants.